Hei (Darker than Black): Creation

 Director Tensai Okamura created Hei.
 Okamura cited a number of influence for its creation, including the concept of a ninja-type spy working for Tokyo which he saw when he was young.
 He wanted Hei to appear as a nice, unaffected young man of good character.
 As the character is portrayed as an assassin who often does not want to kill targets, Okamura wanted the viewers to judge Hei themselves.
 Okamura wanted Codename BK201 as the series' title, but the anime staff found it too weak and Darker Than Black was chosen by a member of MBS TV.
 Hei's codename was originally 201-BL as 201 was Okamura's apartment number.
 As Hei's state of mind remains unknown in early episodes of the series, Okamura said that the lyrics of the anime's theme song,"Howling" by Abingdon Boys School, give multiple hints about how the character thinks.

+First-anime writer Kurasumi Sunayama said that Hei is humorous as he pretends to be a Chinese student.
+Episode twelve raises the possibility that Hei is not a real Contractor because of his sensitivity.
+Yuuichi Nomura, known for writing tragic storylines, wrote the episodes about Hei's issues with his former Amber who holds romantic feelings for him.
+Nomura focused on the fact that the two would never be together, and Amber dies in the finale.
+Main writer Shōtarō Suga wrote the episodes in which Hei befriends a spy who steals an item from the Pandora organization that oversees the supernatural Gates that created the power of Contractors.
+Hei's friendship with the spy results into a character arc which concludes in the finale; when he has a vision in the Gate of being helped by the dead spy.
+Hei eventually betrays the Syndicate to protect humans and Contractors as a result after being motivated by the late people he has a vision of.
 During Gemini of the Meteor, Okamura considered Hei a "rough, working guy", and Suo Pavlichenko took over the lead role to make Darker than Black more innovative.